 With a balance of free weights, machines, and aerobic equipment, the LCC Fitness Center offers something for everyone.
 Sign up for a Weight Training, Super Circuit, Zumba or Pilates class to add some 'positive' stress to your hectic schedule.
-Inhale...exhale!
+See below for contact and other important information.